drj11/drj11.github.io/2023-09-26/the-final-14-pages.md

-The academics, instead of confronting this brutality, seem content to speculate about who Fred is, and how lucky they are that English satellites recorded the transmissions of state propaganda.
+The academics, instead of confronting this brutality, seem content to speculate about who Fred is, and how lucky they are that English satellites recorded the transmissions of state propaganda; without the richness of this material from the Gilead regime, how would they be able to have such meaningful academic conferences about it?

-Setting the main story in North America is, i think, supposed to anger us.
+Setting the main story in North America is, i think, deliberately provocative.
 How could such a thing happen to the great nation of these United States?

-But what about us in the audience?
+It’s possible that the reflective irony is supposed to anger us.

+Shifting the reader to the audience of an academic conference is, i think, supposed to discomfort us.
+We are now listening to these academics presenting their papers (if you take on this framing, for the duration of the main story the reader has been an audience member listening to the The Document being presented).
+In fact, i suppose we are an academic in this framing.
 Are we complicit?
-Does the book suggest that we are looking on as nations slumber towards brutality?
+The novel suggests that we are looking on as nations slumber towards brutality.
+At least, it suggests that the reader-inserted-into-the-conference is doing that.

 The lens is a mirror.
 Isn’t that exactly what we’re doing, right now?